 People who have recurrent attacks of panic or who avoid situations for fear of panic.

 This course is self paced, but is designed to be completed within 3 months, at most.
-It is best to do one lesson every week or two to allow time to practice between lessons.
-The system won’t allow less than 5 or more than 25 days between lessons.
-Most people take 10-12 weeks to complete the course.
-Initially you will be granted 90 days access, and upon completion of the course, you will be granted an extra 90 days access for practice purposes.
+We recommend you complete one lesson every week to make sure you get the most out of your course.
+Initially you will be granted 90 days access, and upon completion of the course, you will be granted an extra 12 months access for practice purposes.
+Please note, there is a 5-day lockout period between lessons to encourage the revision of material.

 How much will it cost?